Major General James G. Blunt was a prominent Union officer who served in the Trans-Mississippi Theater of the American Civil War.

 Feud with Schofield

 Despite Blunt’s battlefield successes in Arkansas, his feud with Schofield (and with Kansas Governor James Carney) continued to escalate.
-Earlier, on July 31, 1863, Blunt had written to President Lincoln expressing displeasure with both men.
+Earlier, on July 31, 1863, Blunt had written to President Lincoln to express displeasure with both men.
 Blunt complained about having to serve under “a general inferior to me in grade and rank, who enjoys a reputation among the soldiers of the west for cowardice and imbecility. . . .”
 The unsympathetic President responded on August 18 that:

 I regret to find you denouncing so many persons as liars, scoundrels, fools, thieves, and persecutors of yourself.
 Your military position looks critical, but did any body force you into it?
 Have you been ordered to confront and fight ten thousand men, with three thousand men?
 The Government cannot make men; and it is very easy, when a man has been given the highest commission, for him to turn on those who gave it and vilify them for not giving him a command according to his rank.